-The accompanying consolidated financial statements of the Company have been prepared by management in accordance with International Financial Reporting Standards.
-These consolidated financial statements contain estimates based on management's judgment.
+The accompanying unaudited interim condensed consolidated financial statements of the Company have been prepared by management in accordance with International Financial Reporting Standards.
+These unaudited interim condensed consolidated financial statements contain estimates based on management's judgment.
 Management maintains an appropriate system of internal controls to provide reasonable assurance that transactions are authorized, assets safeguarded, and proper records maintained.

-The Audit Committee of the Board of Directors reviews the results of the annual audit and the consolidated financial statements prior to submitting the consolidated financial statements to the Board for approval.
+The Audit Committee of the Board of Directors reviews the results of the unaudited interim condensed consolidated financial statements prior to submitting the consolidated financial statements to the Board for approval.